 Qingdao will host the sailing events for the Olympics and has one of the countdown clocks (70 days three hours 6 minutes, etc.) that we’ve seen elsewhere.
 It’s also built an Olympic village that will become Qingdao’s first 6-star hotel, which will fit nicely in what I think of as a 6-star city.

 One more note on the Olympics/earthquake reporting here.
 As I was walking the streets, I was seeing more and more “I love China” tee shirts.
-The opposition to the Olympics and the pro-Tibet rallies in the West really brought out the never-far-from-the-surface Chinese nationalism–to the point where there was a massive switch from the French Carrefour to the American Wal-Mart (did I tell you Wal-Mart foods sells durian fruit?)
+The opposition to the Olympics and the pro-Tibet rallies in the West really brought out the never-far-from-the-surface Chinese nationalism–to the point where there was a massive switch from the French Carrefour to the American Wal-Mart (did I tell you Wal-Mart sells durian fruit?) .
 The editorial in the China Daily yesterday summed the results of the earthquake well (it’s the official paper): Instead of being negative and uninformed about China (by applauding the Tibet protesters), CNN had earned praise for its even-handed and even sympathetic coverage of the earthquake.
 Perhaps, said the paper, the West will learn about the real China.
 Chinoy, the reporter from CNN, said something similar: praising the coverage by the Chinese press and the TV (it’s not a political issue, though), he thought the Chinese had learned about Western-type journalism.
 Too bad a tragedy of this nature had to help bring humanity together.

 I know you have exams coming up.
 Study and do well.
 The Koreans spend 4X as much as any other nation on after-school classes to bone up on exams.
 To quote Friedman again, Children in Asia are starving for your jobs.

-Speaking of which, its time for dinner and my 5 a.m. wakeup call to get me to Yunnan.
+Speaking of which, it’s time for dinner and my 5 a.m. wakeup call to get me to Yunnan.
 Zaijian.
 See you next weekend.